 With ham radio, you can’t do anything commercial.
 We, as citizens, have right on the airwaves and the ham radio is our government’s way of letting us use those waves for communication.
 A family on hike, a family member at work miles away, a trucker who needs some critical traffic information – these are the basic means to utilize our airwaves and most people do it using the CB radio (read more about the differences here), which doesn’t require a license but is more crowded, has more interference, needs larger antennas, and also, is home to a lot of vulgar talk.

 People stuck in natural disasters, organizing discussions on the air, and so on – these are situations where ham radios become very useful.
 But functioning as a local news station is still considered commercial.
 Ham radios are strictly for “person to person” communication.
+And for for handy versions of this device, there are handheld ham radios available too, some of the best we reviewed on this site too.

 This is a legit question: why ham radio?
 Well, ham radio works as a hobby more.
 This is also a reliable communication channel, so it can do much more.

 Using ham radios, users can communicate long distance.
 They can also exchange messages and local news.
 Ham radios also open up new avenues to experiment with transmitting and receiving, which is a great self-training technique.
+If you’re a newbie at the ham radio field, you’ll appreciate the TYT-MD380 ham radio.

 Furthermore, ham radios are an amazing recreational hobby.
 Private or public, users run ham radio stations for both kinds of recreation.
 For public recreation, think of a chat room that’s on air.
 User groups are controlled by Net Control.
 The different nets dispatch training but also discuss specific topics of interest.